-Our privacy notices set out how we, Mid Sussex District Council, collect, store and handle your personal information and what your information rights are.
-Your rights will vary with the service being used.
+Our privacy notice sets out how we, Mid Sussex District Council, collect, store and handle your personal information and what your information rights are.
+This Notice broadly explains what information we collect, the purpose for processing, categories of personal information and who we may share it with.
 We provide a wide range of public services, so one notice for all services may not give you enough detail.
-You can also find links to further notices for each service area.
-There may be a service specific privacy notice for you to find out how your information is used and your rights.
+There are also service area specific privacy notices, which can be found at the bottom of this page.

 Personal information may be collected on a paper or online form, by telephone, email, CCTV or by a member of our staff, or one of our partners.

 Who we are

 Mid Sussex District Council is registered with the Information Commissioner’s Office (ICO) as a 'data controller' under the Data Protection Act.
 We are a public authority and have a nominated Data Protection Officer.
 See our contact information below.

 We are registered with the Information Commissioner.
 You can view this at https://ico.org.uk/about-the-ico/what-we-do/register-of-fee-payers/ – see entry Z7389348.

 We may collect personal data about you which covers basic details such as name, address, telephone number, and date of birth.
 We also collect some sensitive information also known as special category data, such as health data, ethnicity or religious beliefs - but only where it is needed to provide a service, fulfil a legal obligation and/or for monitoring equality of both for customers and employees.
 We will always explain to you why and how this information will be used.
 We will always demonstrate to you what our lawful basis is for processing this type of information and where appropriate seek your consent.

 As described above we collect and process information about you, so that we can carry out our public task functions as a Local Authority and to deliver public services.
 This includes but is not limited to:

 - administering the assessment and collection of taxes and other revenue including benefits and grants

 - licensing and regulatory services